 My dear Christian people, there are weary people round and about us, weary of sin, weary in sin, weary of life.
 There are Christian people round us carrying burdens, carrying loads, suffering illness and sickness, disappointment, the treachery of friends, some fond hope suddenly gone, dashed and vanished illusions; there are men and women around us who are weary!
 And as we meet them and speak to them, let us forget ourselves; let us not regard the meeting as an occasion when we can display how wonderful we are.
 God forbid!
 Let us pray that we may…be enabled to speak a word in season to some poor, weary soul.
 Our Lord came from heaven to do that…that is the way for us also.
 As we travel through this journey of life we are to help men and women by a word, a word of encouragement, a word of cheer, perhaps a word of rebuke, but a word that will remind them that they are under God, and that if they are in Christ they are precious to Him.4

-3 “Slander,” according to Merriam-Webster is “utterance of false charges or misrepresentations which defame and damage reputation.”
+3. Slander, according to Merriam-Webster is “utterance of false charges or misrepresentations which defame and damage reputation.”

-4 D. Martin Lloyd-Jones, An Exposition of Ephesians 4:17–5:17: Darkness and Light, (Grand Rapids: Baker Books, 1982) p.
-263.
+4. David Martyn Lloyd-Jones, Darkness and Light: An Exposition of Ephesians 4:17–5:17 (Grand Rapids: Baker Books, 1982), 263.